stakater/mto-docs/content/installation/aws-eks/create-tenants.md

     - build
   accessControl:
     owners:
-      groups:
+      users:
-    - sso-devteam
+      - bear@nordmart.com
   quota: small
 EOF
 ```

-Notice that the only difference in both tenant specs are the groups.
+Notice that the only difference in both tenant specs are the users.

 ### Accessing Tenant Namespaces